- Click title above or image to the right to view the new photo gallery!

 Open Monday – Friday & Accessible

 Admission and tours are free and there is ample free parking space available.
 Regular hours are 9 a.m. to 4 p.m.
 Mondays through Fridays.
 The Museum is a part of the Louisiana State Fair.
 Access to the Museum is via the Fairgrounds entrance during the run of the Fair each Fall.
 Check the Museum calendar for our regular and holiday schedules as well as for exhibits and events.
 An auditorium with a spacious stage and a seating capacity of 330 is used for special programs and is available for meetings during the day and evening.
 The building is wheelchair accessible.
+The museum will be closed to the public September 23 - September 27th for a private event.

 A State Facility on the State Fairgrounds